53 Rockets & Launch Vehicle Performance

 Introduction

-Rockets are used to launch payloads, such as satellites and space probes, into Earth orbit.
+Rockets launch payloads, such as satellites and space probes, into Earth orbit.
 Launch vehicles are highly specialized and tailored to specific missions and payloads.
 For example, some launch vehicles are designed to place payloads such as satellites into low Earth orbit, while others are intended to send spacecraft into deep space.
-The choice of the launch vehicle will depend on various factors, including the desired orbit and payload mass and size.
+The choice of the launch vehicle will depend on various factors, including the desired orbit, payload mass, and size.
 In addition to military and civilian applications, there is also a growing interest in commercial and tourism-related payloads.
 Companies like SpaceX and Blue Origin are developing launch vehicles that can be used for both commercial satellite launches and human spaceflight, which can open space to a broader range of users and applications.

 Learning Objectives